rads/tap/README.md

 ; Values are ordered by timestamp in ascending order (take-last 5 @rads.tap/log) ; => (995 996 997 998 999)

-; Use the limit atom to change the size of the buffer (reset! rads.tap/limit 1000)
+; Use the rads.tap/limit to change the size of the buffer (rads.tap/limit 1000)
 ```